Skip to content

 Note

-Customers have 10 days to successfully verify micro-deposits for a subscription, instead of 23 hours normally given in the subscription lifecycle.
-However, this expiration can’t be later than the billing cycle date.
+Customers have 10 days to successfully verify micro-deposits for a subscription, instead of the 23 hours normally given in the subscription lifecycle.
+However, this expiration can’t be later than the billing period date.

 Not all customers can verify the bank account instantly.
 This step only applies if your customer has elected to opt out of the instant verification flow in the previous step.